anitaawuor/no-more-churn/README.md

 FROM customer_churn_analysis
 GROUP BY InternetService;

--- 7. Churn by Payment Method --
+-- 7. Churn Rate by Payment Method --
 SELECT
     PaymentMethod,
     COUNT(*) AS total,